jantomec/SwiftAlgebra/README.md

 I know, symbols '∙' and '≈' are a bit tedious to type, but!
 Many editors including _Xcode_ allow snippets which can make the coding very simple while the beautiful syntax remains.
 [Here](https://sarunw.com/posts/how-to-create-code-snippets-in-xcode/) is a link on how to do it in Xcode.

+All code is documented using [DocC](https://developer.apple.com/documentation/docc).
+The code to the documentation is also available so that if you make any changes, you can simply adopt the docs as well.
+Since all code is open-source, the documentation on this repository is not yet compiled.

 ## Contribution

 Contact me personally.